 Pouring boiling water over weeds will kill off everything above ground.
 Results can be mixed for any deep rooted plants.

 One great benefit of using water as a weed killer is there is no increase of chemicals in the soil after you are done.

 Corn gluten, as mentioned above, is a pre-emergent herbicide.
-Corn is a greedy plant, and releases a chemical that inhibits growth of other plants around it.
+Corn is a greedy plant and releases a chemical that inhibits the growth of other plants around it.
 Black walnuts are notorious for doing this as well.